-Project Name Description Project Type Status/Timing Potential Significant Unavoidable impacts Location Octavia Boulevard Enhancement Project 13 The Octavia Boulevard Enhancement Project is a series of capital projects, guided by the Market-Octavia Area Plan, to make the boulevard and surrounding streets safer, more pedestrian-friendly, and better at serving multiple users.
+Project Name Description Project Type Status/Timing Potential Contribution to Cumulative Impact Octavia Boulevard Enhancement Project The Octavia Boulevard Enhancement Project is a series of capital projects, guided by the Market-Octavia Area Plan, to make the boulevard and surrounding streets safer, more pedestrian-friendly, and better at serving multiple users.
 After years of engaging the community to confirm priorities, there are a handful of streetscape upgrades in various stages of design and implementation, with some near-term improvements completed in 2015/2016.
-Traffic safety and circulation improvements Project under environmental review Transportation, safety and security South of Market and Western Addition neighborhoods San Bruno Avenue Multimodal Improvement Project 14 The San Bruno Avenue Multimodal Improvement Project was approved by the SFMTA Board of Directors in Fall 2016 after extensive community outreach.
+Traffic safety and circulation improvements Construction to be complete in 2021-2022 Transportation, safety security San Bruno Avenue Multimodal Improvement Project The San Bruno Avenue Multimodal Improvement Project was approved by the SFMTA Board of Directors in Fall 2016 after extensive community outreach.
 View project details for intersections on San Bruno Avenue between Arleta Boulevard and Silver Avenue.
 The first phase of construction work has been completed in August 2017, which included pedestrian safety, transit priority and parking modifications.
 The project extended bus zones to accommodate longer 9R San Bruno Rapid and 8/8AX Bayshore buses to help buses travel more smoothly along the corridor, serving 42,000 daily Muni riders.
-Pedestrian safety, transit priority and parking management improvements Construction scheduled to begin in early winter 2019 Transportation Intersections on San Bruno Avenue between Arleta Boulevard and Silver Avenue.
-J Church Rapid Project 15 Part of Muni Forward projects and planning efforts to create a safer, more reliable experience on Muni.
+Pedestrian safety, transit priority and parking management improvements Complete Transportation J Church Rapid Project Part of Muni Forward projects and planning efforts to create a safer, more reliable experience on Muni.
 Aimed to improve transit stops, support increased Muni service and reengineer city streets to better organize traffic.
 Transit priority and pedestrian safety improvements Part of the Muni Transportation 2030 Program.
-To be completed by 2022 Transportation San Francisco L Taraval Rapid Project 16 In response to numerous collisions and reported safety concerns, temporary enhancements and community engagement are currently underway to make Taraval better for everyone who depends on it, including the Muni riders who make 30,000 trips on the L Taraval each day.
+To be completed by 2022 Transportation L Taraval Rapid Project araval Rapid Project In response to numerous collisions and reported safety concerns, temporary enhancements and community engagement are currently underway to make Taraval better for everyone who depends on it, including the Muni riders who make 30,000 trips on the L Taraval each day.
 This is the first step toward much-needed rehabilitation on Taraval Street that will replace infrastructure like the worn rails, overhead wires, water and sewer lines, as well as repave the entire street beginning in 2019.
-Transit priority and pedestrian safety improvements Construction to occur from 2019-2021 Transportation Outer Sunset, Parkside, and Inner Sunset neighborhoods along Taraval Street Geary BRT 17 The Geary BRT project includes a full suite of design treatments to help the City achieve safer streets and reach its goal of zero traffic deaths by 2024, referred to as Vision Zero.
+Under construction; to be completed 2022 Transportation Geary BRT The Geary BRT project includes a full suite of design treatments to help the City achieve safer streets and reach its goal of zero traffic deaths by 2024, referred to as Vision Zero.
 Design treatments would slow down through traffic and turning cars where there is frequent speeding and make crossings safer by shortening crossing distances and increasing the visibility of people walking.
-Transit priority and pedestrian safety improvements Final EIS published June 2018 Transportation Geary bus routes Van Ness Improvement Project 18 Major upgrades are underway on Van Ness Avenue.
-This massive civic improvement project is bringing San Francisco its first Bus Rapid Transit system, a much-needed and globally proven solution to improve transit service and address traffic congestion on Van Ness Avenue, a major north-south arterial.
+Transit priority and pedestrian safety improvements Under construction, Phase 1 to be complete in 2021; Phase 2 under design Transportation Van Ness Improvement Project Major upgrades are underway on Van Ness Avenue.
+This massive civic improvement project is bringing San Francisco its first Bus Rapid Transit system, a much-needed and globally proven solution to improve transit service and address traffic congestion on Van Ness Avenue, a major north- south arterial.
 To maximize the benefits during construction, the project also includes extensive utility maintenance, civic improvements and safety enhancements that will revitalize this historic corridor.
-BRT system To be completed in 2021 Transportation Marina, Nob Hill, Pacific Heights, Russian Hill, and South of Market neighborhoods
+BRT system Under construction; service to start late 2021 or early 2022 Transportation ions acts Location ty and South of Market and Western Addition neighborhoods Intersections on San Bruno Avenue between Arleta Boulevard and Silver Avenue.
+San Francisco Outer Sunset, Parkside, and Inner Sunset neighborhoods along Taraval Street Geary bus routes Marina, Nob Hill, Pacific Heights, Russian Hill, and South of Market neighborhoods